spotlightishere/pass-ios/README.md

 * Access and decrypt GPG-based files within your Pass-compatible store
 * Copy passwords to pasteboard or display on screen
 * View or copy multi-line Pass content
-* Resets pasteboard contents after 45s when copying data
+* Resets pasteboard contents after 45 seconds when copying data
 * TouchID authentication for storing GPG passphrase

 Dependencies